QIWI-API/payments-docs/_qiwi-form_en.html.md

 * Customer identifier for which the payment token was issued, in `customer.account` parameter. **Payment by payment token is not possible without this parameter.**
 * Other information about the invoice (`comment`, `customFields`).

-If one or more payment tokens have been issued for the customer, the Payment form will display their linked cards.
+If one or more payment tokens have been issued for the customer, the Payment form would display their linked cards.

 ![qiwi-form-tokens](/images/qiwi-form-token.png)

-To use the payment token, it is enough for the customer to choose one of their linked cards.
-Customer doesn't need to provide card data or 3-D Secure authentication.
+To use the payment token, the customer chooses a card from the drop-down list.
+Card data or 3-D Secure authentication is not required.

 To charge funds on a payment token without the customer's participation, use the API method [Payment](#payment).
 See details in section [Using payment token](#merchant-token-pay) for the merchant's payment form.